fl0zone/fl0-docs/docs/guides/moving-repositories.md

 5. Allow 10 minutes per application to complete the migration.
 Duration can depend on the following factors:
    1. Number of environment variables
    2. Duration of build process
+6. FL0 automatically generates unique URLs when you create a new application, which can be manually overridden.
+When migrating apps, make sure you update the new URL to match the old URL.

 ### Moving the repository